juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 other example:

 Lynx AES16 PCI driver v19g for W7, v20 for W8.1,

-Asus Rampage III Extreme installs ok in W7, but does Not install in W8.1, IF the board does Not have MPS1.4 in the Bios.,
+installs ok in W7,
+but does Not install in W8.1, IF the board does Not have MPS1.4 in the Bios.,

-Asus Rampage III Extreme has "MPS Advanced"
+Asus Rampage III Extreme has "MPS Advanced",
-Win8.1 requires MPS1.4
+Win8.1 requires MPS1.4 </br>
 W7x64 works with MPS1.1

 but the strange thing is that same Asus R3E board,